Search

 Regular exit

 The user initiates the withdrawal by submitting a regular transaction on this chain.
-When the block containing that transaction is proven the funds become available for withdrawal on L1.
+When the block containing that transaction is settled the funds become available for withdrawal on L1.
+ZK proofs are required to settle blocks.
 Finally the user submits an L1 transaction to claim the funds.
-This transaction does not require a merkle proof.
 When withdrawing NFTs they are minted on L1.

 1. Withdrawal - StarkEx documentation